MichaelRohrer/tweb_github_explorer/README.md

 ## Web application

-If you want to skip the landing page, the web app can be reached directly using this [link](https://gentle-coast-96649.herokuapp.com/#!/application "link")
+If you want to skip the landing page, the web app can be reached directly using this [https://gentle-coast-96649.herokuapp.com/](https://gentle-coast-96649.herokuapp.com/)

 ## Technology used